-2018 2017 Bond The Corporation issued a bond at a fixed interest rate of 5.0% per annum.
-Interest is payable semi-annually.
-Principal payment is due when the bond expires on June 29, 2040 (i). \$ 98,436 \$ 98,397 The Toronto Dominion Bank The Corporation entered into an interest rate swap to convert the interest rate on the Bankers' Acceptances amounts from a variable interest rate based on the Bankers' Acceptances rates to a fixed rate of 2.69% per annum.
-Payable in monthly installments of \$50,407 interest and principal with the balance due on December 28, 2022 (ii).
-8,991 9,348 The Toronto Dominion Bank The Corporation entered into an interest rate swap to convert the interest rate on the Bankers' Acceptances amounts from a variable interest rate based on the Bankers' Acceptances rates to a fixed rate of 3.665% per annum.
-Payable in monthly installments of \$120,246 interest and principal with the balance due on August 23, 2038 (iii).
-23,406 - Yukon Government The Corporation entered into a refinance agreement for construction financing.
+Long-term debt - continued The Toronto Dominion Bank The Corporation entered into an interest rate swap to convert the interest rate on the Bankers' Acceptances amounts from a variable interest rate based on the Bankers' Acceptances rates to a fixed rate of 2.06% per annum.
+Payable in monthly instalments of \$20,478 interest and principal with the balance due on November 4, 2045 (v).
+4,789 - Yukon Government The Corporation entered into a refinance agreement for construction financing.
 Annual principal payments of \$1,000,000 are due on March 31.
 The interest rate is adjusted annually on April 1 to be the one-year Canadian Dollar Offered Rate plus Yukon Government's borrowing premium with the balance due on March 31, 2023.
-39,200 Tr'ondek Hwech'in First Nation Ioan The Ioan from the First Nation is related to the construction of the Mayo Dawson Transmission Line and is repayable in equal annual principal repayments of \$125,000 with the final payment due in 2049.
-The interest rate at 7.526% (2017-7.406%) is a blended rate based on the cost of debt and the actual rate of return earned by the Utility.
-3,875 4,000 Na-Cho Nyak Dun First Nation loan The loan from the First Nation is related to the construction of the Mayo B project and is repayable in equal annual principal repayments of \$43,264 with the final payment due in 2094.
-The interest rate of 8.99% (2017-8.69%) is based on the actual rate of return earned by the Utility.
-3,288 3,331
+37,200 38,200 Tr'ondek Hwech'in First Nation loan The loan from the First Nation is related to the construction of the Mayo Dawson Transmission Line and is repayable in equal annual principal repayments of \$125,000 with the final payment due in 2049.
+The interest rate at 5.34% (2019 - 6.43%) is a blended rate based on the cost of debt and the actual rate of return earned by the Utility.
+3,625 3,750 Na-Cho Nyak Dun First Nation Ioan The loan from the First Nation is related to the construction of the Mayo B project and is repayable in equal annual principal repayments of \$43,264 with the final payment due in 2094.
+The interest rate of 3.52% (2019 - 6.25%) is based on the actual rate of return earned by the Utility.
+3,201 3,245 Chu Niikwan Limited Partnership Ioan The loan from the First Nation is related to the construction of the Liquid Natural Gas generation equipment and is repayable in equal annual principal repayments of \$839,376 with the final payment due in 2040.
+The interest rate of 3.03% (2019 - 4.05%) is based on a blended rate based on the cost of debt and the actual rate of return earned by the Utility.
+20,386 21,406 Carmacks Stewart First Nation liability Long-term liability payable to several First Nations related to the construction of the Carmacks Stewart Transmission Line.
+These are non interest bearing, repayable in varying installments, due in 2028.
+141 151 Total 204,789 203,351 Less: current portion 3,608 3,382